ZeaInc/minimal-zea-viewer/README.md

 # minimal-zea-viewer

-This is a minomal sample application built using vanilla JavaScript, HTML, and WebComponents.
+This is a minimal sample application built using vanilla JavaScript, HTML, and WebComponents.
 It is a simple, framework agnostic sample that shows how to load and render various file formats, while providing a simple tree view to explore the model structure.